Your Scan with

 If you have opted for additional services (gender or 4D rendering) this will be completed after the diagnostic well-being checks.

 We use both male and female sonographers in our clinics, all of whom are fully qualified.
-If you have any preference about your scan being completed by a particular gender of sonographer, please advise your clinic either as part of your booking or immediately afterwards.
+If you have any preference about your scan being completed by a particular gender of sonographer, please contact your local clinic prior to booking.